watson-developer-cloud/text-bot/README.md

 1. Create a Bluemix account if required.
 1. Log in with your IBM ID (the ID used to create your Bluemix account)

-**Note:** The confirmation email from Bluemix mail may take up to 1 hour.
+**Note:** The confirmation email from Bluemix may take up to 1 hour.

 ## Deploy this sample application in Bluemix